Week 30: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - The FBI arrested the leaker: 25 year-old Reality Winner, a federal contractor in Augusta, Georgia.
 The FBI was able to track the leak to Winner after The Intercept provided a copy to the NSA for comment.

-- Warner, the ranking Democrat on the Senate Intel Comm said Russian attacks on our election were broader and targeted more states than reported in The Intercept.
+- Warner, the ranking Democrat on the Senate Intel Committee said Russian attacks on our election were broader and targeted more states than reported in The Intercept.

-- Sen Klobuchar asked that the Senate Rules Comm get a classified briefing on the Russian vote hacking attempts.
+- Sen. Amy Klobuchar asked that the Senate Rules Committee get a classified briefing on the Russian vote hacking attempts.

 - Deutsche Bank ignored the House Democrats’ request for information on Trump’s accounts and possible ties to Russia.